yirvine/Pop-Music-Trend-Analysis/README.md

-> **Note**: This README is generated from a Jupyter Notebook.
+> This README is generated from a Jupyter Notebook.
 The code blocks and figures represent an interactive analysis.

 # Pop Music Trend Analysis – PySpark & Machine Learning